 Can objects possess ghostly experiences in the same way that buildings can?

-This creature was not a ghost in our traditional view.
-It was a spirit, possibly an evil one, by the reports of Dr Ross.
-Thus begs the question, what is a ghost?
+Are these stories really ghosts though?
 As usual, we put our perceptions upon the definition, what we think ghosts should be, that is dead people.
 In a BBC radio interview, the Rev. Ron Williams points out there are many spiritual forces in the world, both good and evil, that are part of the Christian tradition (and I would say folklore tradition too).
 We know they are there, but we do not make contact with them.

 Another popular theory is the lost soul, the denial of death, unfinished business.
-A person who does not know he is dead, which is what my mind decided about the child ghost in Bolsover castle.
+A person who does not know she/he is dead, which is what my mind decided about the child ghost in Bolsover castle.

 I have one question.
 How a spirit can be trapped in one place.
 Not having physical mass, they are not restricted to the physical Earth as we are.
 The world is spinning, orbiting the Sun and us having mass, are kept rooted to the ground by gravity.
 If spirits do not have mass, then surely, they would just float away.

 Then there is us.
 There is plenty of “us” that we don’t understand.
 We all encounter premonitions, sudden feelings of intense emotion, deja vu, or even coming up with an idea or thought at the same as someone else.
 A psychologist I know used the word “uncanny” to describe this and was not in any way prepared to provide logical explanations, leaving his conversation very open ended.